I often wonder how to trust in God when life is hard.

 So, for those who are stuck in the quagmire of intellectual faith and think that is where you should be, you keep that for yourself.

 Some theologies are built on trying to make sense of God and what He is doing at a given time.
 That’s ignorant.
 That’s useless.
-His ways are so far above ours; why try to understand it?
+His ways are so far above ours; why try to understand them?

 Instead of attempting to figure out the “why”, just trust Him and do whatever the Holy Spirit tells you to do.
 That’s what I’m doing to get through my hard time.
 That’s what I hope I always do.
 That is how to trust in God.